influxdata/docs-v2/content/influxdb/v2.0/influxdb-templates/monitor.md

 Before you begin, make sure you have access to the following:

  - Browser access to an InfluxDB Cloud account ([sign up for free here](https://cloud2.influxdata.com/signup))
- - Command line access to a machine running InfluxDB OSS 2.x and permissions to install a data collection agent on this machine
+ - Command line access to a machine [running InfluxDB OSS 2.x](/influxdb/v2.0/install/) and permissions to install a data collection agent on this machine
- - Internet connectivity from the machine running InfluxDB OSS and the agent to InfluxDB Cloud (for requesting the configuration and sending metrics)
+ - Internet connectivity from the machine running InfluxDB OSS 2.x and the agent to InfluxDB Cloud (for requesting the configuration and sending metrics)
  - Sufficient resource availability to install the template.
 InfluxDB Cloud Free Plan accounts include [resource limits](/influxdb/cloud/account-management/pricing-plans/#resource-limits/influxdb/cloud/account-management/pricing-plans/#resource-limits).

 ## Install the InfluxDB OSS Monitoring template